-There is an overall moderate risk to personal safety and security throughout the rest of the country due to terrorist groups continuing to plot attacks.
-Travelers should be vigilant when in popular and crowded areas.
-Additional counter-terrorism procedures and restrictions are to be expected across the country.
+There is a moderate risk to personal safety and security throughout the rest of the country due to active terrorist groups.
+Remain vigilant in popular and crowded areas.
+Expect additional counter-terrorism procedures and restrictions to be implemented across the country.